maxandreatta/FastSocket/README.md

 ## Installation:
 ### XCFramework

+Download the latest Framework Version from the [Release](https://github.com/Vinz1911/FastSocket/releases) section.
-Copy the FastSocket.xcframework to your `Frameworks and Libraries` section and that's it.
-Very easy or :)
+Copy the FastSocket.xcframework to your `Frameworks and Libraries` section.

 ## Import:
 ```swift